RafaPeralva/SoundSource/README.md

 16. Frontend runs on `localhost:3000` and backend on `http://localhost:8080/`.

 17. To login and use our app it is **highly** recommended that you use our spotify credentials:

     > user: spotifysoundsource@gmail.com
     >
     > pass: ssCS499!

+18. Spotify application **must** be open in a device and signed in to same account!